yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ## Components

-List components in JIRA with:
+List components in Jira with:

 ```yetibot
 !jira components